abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 ## The point of this post is to understand/teach async/await

-To do that properly, we must understand what async/await is built upon.
+To do that properly, we must understand what async/await is built upon. *To understand one thing, you must understand other things.*

-# Topics of discussion

-Topics:
-- Higher order functions and callbacks
-- async/await (built on Promises)
-- Promises (built on Generators)
-- Generators (built on Iterators)
-- Iterators (built on Symbols)
-- Symbols (built on Objects - and other weird stuff)

-# Motivation
-When I began to really get into JS, I heard a lot about Generators, Iterators, and Async/await.
-Coming from the hardware world, I've written asynchronous code in Verilog for logic gate synthesis, shift registers and FPGAs; I've written "re-entrant" functions in ARM Assembly without an operating system.

-Because I have this background and due to my insatiable curiosity for learning how things work under the hood - combined with the JavaScript universe's penchant for using buzzwords and "hand waving" rather than describing how things actually work, I decided to make this blog post.

 ## Infinite regress: turtles all the way down

 The purpose of this article is to [find the "world turtle"](https://en.wikipedia.org/wiki/Turtles_all_the_way_down) of all of these asynchronous concepts in JavaScript which play a part in understanding how `async/await` - and similar things - really work:

 ![Propositions](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d4/Infinite_regress_en.svg/298px-Infinite_regress_en.svg.png)